Consult and interpret campaign reports

 The general information section offers you the total amounts of sent , delivery errors (by hard bounce or soft bounce ) , cancellations , date and time of the last opening and the number of unique and total clicks .

-In the Advanced section of the reports section of your campaign you can consult other types of data that will help you evaluate your shipment.
+In the Advanced section of the reports section of your campaign you can consult other types of data that help you evaluate your shipment.

 What does it mean that the opening device is Google Proxy?